-Popular career, job search, pay & salary frequently asked questions & answers (FAQs).
+Popular career, job search, pay and salary frequently asked questions and answers (FAQs).

-- Following up after an interview gives you an edge over other other applicants.
-This is done through a thank you letter immediately after the interview.
-If you haven’t heard from the interviewer within the period specified at the interview, it is a good idea to follow up again.
+- Following up after an interview gives you an edge over other applicants.
+Do this by sending a thank you letter immediately after the interview.
+If you haven’t heard from the interviewer after several days, you can follow up again.

-- Following up also gives you the opportunity to highlight strengths and to elaborate on anything that you didn’t mention in your initial contact.
+- Following up gives you the opportunity to highlight strengths.
+Also, to elaborate on anything that you didn’t mention in your initial contact.

-- Express your continued interest and enthusiasm for the position and that you are looking forward to accepting the opportunity.
+- Express your continued interest in the position and that you are looking forward to accepting the opportunity.

-- Keep the follow up professional & simple (no more than one page when writing).
+- Keep the follow up professional and simple.
+So no more than one page when writing.

-- Obtain each person’s business card at the interview, so you have the contact details for following up, and for preparing your thank you letter…etc..
+- Obtain each person’s business card at the interview, so you have the contact details for following up.
+And to help you to prepare the thank you letter.

-- Be persistent when following up, but never annoy the potential employer.
+- Be persistent when following up.
+But never annoy the boss.